 But how about the next row?
 Well, you want to create a symmetrical heel turn.
 In the first row of the heel turn, you worked 16 sts before you turned your work.
 This means that 10 sts remained un-knitted (because the heel is knitted with only half of the stitches).
 This is because you knit the heel with only half of your stitches (52/2-16 = 10).
 Now you know that you will have to work 6 stitches in this row so that you have 10 sts remaining on the needle after you turn your work.
 Thus, you have to sl1, knit 2 stitches, ssk, k1, turn.

 I hope you got the general idea.
-It is not complicated once you have wrapped your head around it but it is somewhat difficult to explain in a straightforward way.
+It is not complicated once you have wrapped your head around it.

 Modified Knitting Projects Examples